Meghan Markle claims she hasn’t scraped the surface of her experience in royal family

 Editor

-Meghan Markle has claimed that she has not “scraped the surface” of her negative experiences within the royal family.
+Meghan Markle has claimed that she hasn’t even “scraped the surface” of her negative experiences within the royal family.

 The Duchess of Sussex, 43, opened up about struggling with suicidal ideation in a new interview with Prince Harry.